 A URL that does not contain code.
 By default, Drupal uses and generates URLs for your site’s pages that look like “http://www.example.com/?q=node/83.”
 By enabling clean URLs this will be rewritten to “http://www.example.com/node/83”.

 Content Management System (CMS), in the context of a website, serves as a collection of tools that allow the creation, modification, organization, search, retrieval and removal of information.
 Besides Drupal, other CMS's include Wordpress and Joomla!.

 The date at which no new features can go in the next version of Drupal, unless specific dispensations have been made by the core committers (even then, only when the impact on other systems is minimal).
 At code freeze, the focus in Drupal core shifts to bug fixing and usability improvements.
 It is the time when contributed module developers can begin working on updating their code to work with the next version of Drupal.

 Process of applying a patch to code and pushing it on the Git Server, so that this change is visible and downloadable by everybody.
 In Git terms actually does not involve the push part, but in Drupal community generally this is included.

-The dependency manager used by drush, the Symfony framework, and Drupal 8.
-It is the preferred means of installing many Drupal based projects.
-See http://getcomposer.org for more details.
+The PHP dependency manager used by drush, the Symfony framework, and Drupal 8.
+The preferred means of installing many Drupal projects.
+See Drupal developer documentation for more details.

 configuration management #